 T. S. Eliot's Dialectical Imagination (2018)

 The thought-tormented characters in T. S. Eliot's early poetry are paralyzed by the gap between mind and body, thought and action.
 The need to address this impasse is part of what drew Eliot to philosophy, and the failure of philosophy to assuage his disquiet is the reason he gave for abandoning it.
-In T. S. Eliot's Dialectical Imagination, Jewel Spears Brooker argues that two of the principles that Eliot absorbed as a PhD student at Harvard and Oxford were to become permanent features of his mind, grounding his lifelong quest for wholeness and underpinning most of his subsequent poetry.
+In T. S. Eliot's Dialectical Imagination, Jewel Spears Brooker argues that two of the principles that Eliot absorbed as a PhD student were to become permanent features of his thought, grounding his lifelong quest for wholeness and underpinning most of his subsequent poetry.

 The first principle is that contradictions are best understood dialectically, by moving to perspectives that both include and transcend them.
 The second is that all truths exist in relation to other truths.
 Together or in tandem, these two principles-dialectic and relativism-constitute the basis of a continual re-shaping of Eliot's imagination.

 Brooker analyzes Eliot's signature masterpieces--"The Love Song of J. Alfred Prufrock," The Waste Land, and Four Quartets--in conjunction with stages in his intellectual and spiritual life: disjunction, ambivalence, and transcendence.
 Her methodology is both inductive-moving from texts to theories--and comparative--juxtaposing the evolution of Eliot's mind and of his style, integrating cultural and biographical contexts.
 The first book to read Eliot's poems alongside all of his prose and letters, T. S. Eliot's Dialectical Imagination will revise received readings of his poetry and of literary modernism.

 This is a lucid, intricate, but informative book, and the more you already know about Eliot, the more you will learn from it.